jrob02180/behind-the-scenes-of-e-commerce/README.md

 ## Description

 This application builds a back end for an e-commerce site.
-It configures an Express.js API to use Seqelize to interact with a MySQL database.
+It configures an Express.js API to use Sequelize to interact with a MySQL database.
 Insomnia is then used to test routes for CRUD functions.

 ## Installation Requirements